NickBolles/Awesome/README.md

 One of the coolest things about running my own gitlab server, and having a docker based home server, is the dev ops and auto review apps.
 This means that I can setup Gitlab CI/CD to spin up a docker container that will do testing, building, performance testing etc. on every commit, as well as deploy to a docker container and automatically setup the routing with Traefik and set up HTTPS with Let's Encrypt.

 For example, when I commit a change to my website it runs through 3 phases
-1. Build the app, which will check for any build issues, especially with Typescript (this is seperate because Docker hides some build issues sometimes, not quite sure why)
+1. Build the app, which will check for any build issues, especially with Typescript (this is separate because Docker hides some build issues sometimes, not quite sure why)
 3. Build a docker container for the app
-5. Deploy the docker container with Traefik configured to setup Lets Encrypt automagically
+5. Deploy the docker container with Traefik configured to setup Lets Encrypt auto-magically

 ### Other Services I Run On My Server
 - [Traefik](https://traefik.io/) for HTTPS by default